Allergies and Tinnitus: How Are They Connected?

 What causes Eustachian tube dysfunction?

+There are multiple causes, but allergic rhinitis is a common one.
 When your allergy symptoms are active (from hay fever, food allergies, or seasonal allergies), inflammation and congestion in the nasal passages can extend to the tubes, causing them to become blocked.
 So when you yawn or swallow, the tubes don’t open and the pressure behind the eardrum and the outside air pressure are different.

 The pressure issues from dysfunctional Eustachian tubes causes the eardrum (tympanic membrane) to get pulled inward and get stretched.
 When the eardrum gets stretched, it doesn’t vibrate as well and it causes a temporary hearing loss (called conductive hearing loss).
 This is when hearing is impaired because of problems with the ear canal (external ear), ear drum, or bone bones of hearing (middle ear).

+This is because when the ears are plugged, your internal sounds become louder.
 Try it yourself!
 Put your fingers in your ears and say something.
 You’ll notice that your voice sounds louder when your ears are plugged.
-This is because when the ears are plugged, your internal sounds become louder.
 When dysfunctional Eustachian tubes cause reduced hearing from poor conduction, it worsens tinnitus because the tinnitus sounds in the brain sounds seem louder.

 Does congestion cause tinnitus?